ALAM / PROFETA PRACTICE

 DANIELE PROFETA is an Italian architect and designer.
-He is currently Assistant Professor at Syracuse University School of Architecture.
+He is currently the Architecture Program Director of Syracuse University in Florence.
 He received a Master of Architecture from Princeton University, and completed his undergraduate studies between La Sapienza University in Rome and KTH School of Architecture in Stockholm, where he graduated with Honors.

 In the past Daniele has worked in internationally renowned architecture offices, ranging from experimental design practices such as Mark Foster Gage Architects in New York and P-A-T-T-E-R-N-S in Los Angeles, to larger firms such as Studio Fuksas in Rome.
 This allowed him to work on a variety of projects ranging from small-scale installations to international competitions as well as large developments in the Middle East and in Asia.
 He has taught at Southern California Institute of Architecture, University of California Los Angeles & Yale University.
 He is currently on the faculty at Syracuse University.

 His current research explores the potential of digital mapping as a practice of world-building, one that allows to collapse heterogeneous forms of information to develop a thicker understanding of the contemporary architectural discourse.